Muddz/UndoRedoList/readme.md

 ### Adding between existing elements

-Adding between existing elements as shown in the example below when the pointer is on *element-2* will result in all elements to the right side of *element-2* being deleted and the new *element-6* taking the end position of the list
+Adding between existing elements as shown in the example below when the pointer is on *element-2* will result in all elements to the right side of *element-2* being deleted and the new *element-6* taking the end-position of the list

 <img src="https://github.com/Muddz/Undo-Redo-Algorithm/blob/master/src/main/resources/Graphic%20elements%206.png" width="70%">

 ## Performance

-The performance of `add()`,  `undo()`, `redo()` is all *O(n)* since traversal and adding is all linear.
-We can never jump more than the next or previous node in the data structure.
+´UndoRedoList´ is a linear data structure and has slighty better performance than Java's LinkedList.
+The following is the *time-complexity* for the most important methods in ´UndoRedoList´

+- `add()` is always *O(1)* when the pointer is at the end of the list
+- Inserting between existing elements gives a time-complexity of *O(n)*
+- Traversing the list with 'undo()' or ´redo()´ is of time-complexity *O(n)*

 ## License